rfbergeron/bompiler/DESIGN.md

 values returned by the hash will be different after expansion, the entire thing might need to be remapped?
 That's a really terrible way to do it so there may be a better alternative.
 Will have to see.

+### 4.X `test.c test.h`
+This file will contain functions for testing components of the compiler, like the hashmap, type checking, AST construction, etc. I will not be specifying most of the functions in this file in the design document, for my own convenievce and because I don't actually know what tests I'll be running.

+The tests will be contained in a separate executeable.

+#### `main`
+Runs tests.
+In the future, this may take command line arguments that specify what tests to execute/exclude.

 ### TODO: this will be copied in from documents for the original compiler